 I see the pilot truck heading in my direction, so I must get ready to ride.

 Tom, Paul and Marilyn split off from me at the top of the falls of the Grand Canyon of the Yellowstone so they could head on to the Soda Butte Hotel.
 I spent another couple of hours riding the 60 miles of beautiful northern Yellowstone shooting way too many photos, but you know I had a great time.

 In Yellowstone, we visited Old Faithful but were surprised by the number of people.
 We decided to not wait for an eruption after seeing the traffic of the previous as we were arriving.
 After a quick lunch, we moved on.
 We enjoyed the sweeping and twisty turns of the park and listened in on the French visitors using the same radio channel as ours.
-We couldn’t understand a lot, but Tom corrected their “Continental Devine”.
+We couldn’t understand a lot, but Tom corrected their “Continental Devine” with a radio response.